 2. What’s the craziest thing that has happened to you on a race day or leading up to a race day?

 Seems like every year we do something or forget something that impacts us on race morning.
 The one that I remember the most was three years ago.
 We timed and helped direct a big race at a nearby poplar tree farm.
 It was this huge grove of trees along I-84.
 People always loved to stop there and take pictures or walk through the rows of trees.
 Well, we started putting on a race there that got the attention of Runner’s World.
 The race grew to be about 500 participants.
 Then, three years ago, the farm was sold and all the trees were to be eventually cut down, so this was going to be the final race.
 We ended with close to 1200 for that race, which was a 5K, 10K, and 15K.
 Well, for some reason, I somehow forgot to pack the cables for the readers and had to rush home to get them (an hour and a half round trip and was a major “lesson learned”).
 We delayed the start by 15 minutes (which didn’t upset the runners at all) and got the race started.
 Then when the first runners started coming in the final straight, my timing laptop decided to reboot due to a windows update.
 Another lesson learned – turn off windows updates!

 3. What is your essential go-to ITS product?

 The results kiosk is by far the most essential product, especially in the last couple of years.
 It is getting more and more popular at each race that we do.
-We time several races in the Seattle/Tacoma area, which has a lot of non-Jaguar timers, and we always hear about how cool the results printout is.
+We time several races in the Seattle/Tacoma area, which has a lot of non-Jaguar timers, and we always hear about how cool the printout of the results is.
 It’s like “are we the only ones that have this?”